 Best Uses for Pineapple Guava

 The pineapple guava bush has something to offer in every season.
-This low-maintenance member of the Myrtle family responds well to a good prune and can be trained as an espalier (a plant trained to grow on a fence or a lattice) or formed into a dense hedge.
+This low-maintenance member of the Myrtle family (Myrtaceae) responds well to a good pruning and can be trained as an espalier (a plant trained to grow on a flat surface such as a fence or a lattice) or formed into a dense hedge.
 It makes a good foundation plant, and it's a showy ornamental that you can use for borders or as a feature all by itself.
 It is winter hardy in USDA hardiness zone 8 and can tolerate temperatures down to 15 degrees Fahrenheit, but it dislikes extremely hot summer temperatures, which can make the fruit drop prematurely, limiting its southerly growing range to zone 10 or 11.

 As a fruit tree, pineapple guava can be part of an edible landscape, especially when planted with fig, which is a recommended companion plant.
 When used as a showy ornamental, it pairs well with mandevilla (a flowering vine) and the flowering shrubs bottlebrush and nandina (also known as heavenly bamboo).

-This isn't a plant you want to hide, so it needs a prominent place in the landscape, and when it is given enough space, it can grow into a tree with a height and spread of 15 feet.
+This isn't a plant you want to hide, so it needs a prominent place in the landscape, and when it is given enough space, it can grow into a tree with a height of 15 feet and a spread of 6 feet.
 Because it produces better fruit when there's another pineapple guava nearby to cross-pollinate it, you might want to consider placing two trees together on either side of the front walkway or on opposite corners of the house.
 The most efficient use, however, is to plant several side by side to form a hedge.